 This temple is one of the 51 holiest ‘Shaktipeeths’ (Shrine of the goddess of power) in India as per Hindu mythology.

-The Chaturdasha Temple khoiupur a Tourism
+The Chaturdasha Temple khoirpur a Tourism

 The Chaturdasha Temple is a Hindu temple (mandir) situated near Old Agartala, India, and features the Bengal dome patterned after the roofs of village huts in Bengal.
 The dome is surmounted by a stupa-like structure which reveals traces of Buddhist influence.
-This temple was built in honour of fourteen deities, together called the Chaturdasha Devata, by King Krishna Manikya of Tripura in 1761 and these deities are ceremoniously worshipped during Kharchi puja.
+This temple was built in honor of fourteen deities, together called the Chaturdasha Devata, by King Krishna Manikya of Tripura in 1761 and these deities are ceremoniously worshipped during Kharchi puja.
 The Kokborok names of the fourteen deities are Lampra, Akhata, Bikhata, Burasa, Thumnairok, Bonirok, Sangrongma, Mwtaikotor, Twima, Songatrama, Noksuma, Mailuma, Khuluma and Hachwkma

-CHOBIMURA: BEST PLACE OF TRIPURA TOURISM SPOT .
+CHOBIMURA: BEST PLACE OF TRIPURA TOURISM SPOT.

 In a bid to woo more tourists to the state

 The bus will leave from Agartala at 8 am and return by 6 pm.
 The service would be made available every Saturday and Sunday.
-The service would begin from Saturday and depending on the response, the number of buses will be increased accordingly, Chakraborty said.
+The service would begin on Saturday and depending on the response, the number of buses will be increased accordingly, Chakraborty said.

 To boost the tourism industry, the state government has taken some decisions.
-Aiming at promoting tourism in a big way, the tourism department is planning to construct a helipad near Dumbur Lake in Karbook sub-division.
+Aiming at promoting tourism in a big way, the tourism department is planning to construct a helipad near Dumbur Lake in the Karbook sub-division.

 Neer Mahal Tripura Tourism spot

 The palace is divided into two parts.
-The western side of the palace is known as Andar Mahal.
+The western side of the palace is known as the Andar Mahal.
 It was made for the royal family.
-The eastern side is an open-air theatre where drama, theatre, dance and other cultural events were organized for the enjoyment of Maharajas and their royal families.
+The eastern side is an open-air theatre where drama, theatre, dance, and other cultural events were organized for the enjoyment of Maharajas and their royal families.
 The palace has 24 rooms in total.

-Home to the largest bas relief sculptures in India, Unakoti is famous for its massive stone and rock-cut sculptures that have been carved out from the hillside.
+Home to the largest bas-relief sculptures in India, Unakoti is famous for its massive stone and rock-cut sculptures that have been carved out from the hillside.
 It is immediately apparent that these carvings were made by extremely skilled artisans.

 Private vehicles or helicopters can be used to access Unakoti.
-Helicopter services are available from Agartala and Kailashahar and a preferred option for a quick way to reach there.
+Helicopter services are available from Agartala and Kailashahar and are a preferred option for a quick way to reach there.
 The nearest railway station is at Kumarghat (20km).
 Kumarghat has trains coming from both Agartala (Tripura) and Lumding (Assam).

 Jampui Hills Tourism

-Jampui Hills is situated about 200 Km. away from Agartala and is the highest hill range in the state bordering Mizoram.
+Jampui Hills has situated about 200 Km. away from Agartala and is the highest hill range in the state bordering Mizoram.
 This permanent seat of eternal spring is situated at an altitude of 3000’ above sea level.
-During November every year, the unique Orange & Tourism festival is celebrated in the Jampui hill.
+During November every year, the unique Orange & Tourism festival is celebrated in Jampui hill.

 A large number of tourists, both domestic and foreign, participate and enjoy this festival.
 The rainy season is no less charming.
-During this season the hill is covered with floating clouds and it provides a rare experience for the tourists.
+During this season the hill is covered with floating clouds and it provides a rare experience for tourists.
 The formation of clouds at the bottom of the hill range and its gradual ascendance from the bottom to the top slowly engulfing the whole hill range in its mystic lap is an experience to treasure.

 JAMPUI HILL TRIPURA MIZORAM BORDER

-The view of rising and setting sun from various viewpoints in Jampui hills is a wonderful sight for the tourists.
-Tourists visiting the Jampui hill cannot afford to miss the view of the sunset and the sunrise.
+The view of the rising and setting sun from various viewpoints in Jampui hills is a wonderful sight for tourists.
+Tourists visiting Jampui hill cannot afford to miss the view of the sunset and the sunrise.
 Various viewpoints in the hill range provide excellent panoramic views of the valley and villages of Mizoram.
 From the watchtower at the highest peak, Betlingchip(3200 feet high), the Chittagong Hill Tracts, the Kanchanpur – Dasda valley other hill ranges of Tripura and Mizoram unfold an enigmatic scenic vista.

-Tourist Department of Government of Tripura has constructed one very modern tourist lodge- ‘Eden Tourist Lodge’ at Vanghmun village in the Jampui hills which has a capacity of 20 persons and is well equipped with all modern amenities.
+The Tourist Department of the Government of Tripura has constructed one very modern tourist lodge- ‘Eden Tourist Lodge’ at Vanghmun village in the Jampui hills which has a capacity of 20 persons and is well equipped with all modern amenities.
 In addition, local hospitable Mizo people also extend “Paying Guest” Accommodation facilities in their houses.